 Recognizing the Correct Lead

-lead.
-When you can distinguish these differences in how your hips move,
+on the incorrect lead.
+When you can distinguish these differences in how your hips move, you're

 The very best way to identify the correct lead is to observe

 more advanced riders cantering their horses.
 Watch as they

 pick up the correct lead.
 Before you know it, you'll be able to